 Steve Scott & the Scott Brothers

-The Second Annual Bluegrass Music Art & Wine Festival is sure to grow as the others have and we are very excited to continue this new tradition this June with some amazing Bluegrass musicians (see below)
+The First Annual Bluegrass Music Art & Wine Festival is sure to grow as the others have and we are very excited to kick off this new tradition this June with some amazing Bluegrass musicians (see below)

 *** More About the Music ***